 All Articles and Videos

-My daughter is so aggressive she isn't welcome at her grandparents' house anymore.
+My 13-year-old daughter is so anxious about her sexual orientation she is self-harming.
 What should we do?

 Intrusive thoughts about sexuality and compulsions to reduce the anxiety are classic OCD.
 But she also sounds depressed.
 Behavioral therapy can address both.- Jerry Bubrick, PhD